docker/docs/compose/reference/envvars.md

 includes two services `db` and `web`, then Compose starts containers named `myapp_db_1` and `myapp_web_1` respectively.

 Setting this is optional.
-If you do not set this, the `COMPOSE_PROJECT_NAME` defaults to the `basename` of the project directory.
+If you do not set this, then Compose will default to using the `basename` of the project directory, and `COMPOSE_PROJECT_NAME` defaults to an empty string.
 See also the `-p` [command-line option](overview.md).

 ## COMPOSE\_FILE